xiaobai-sky/claude-hackathon-architecture-book/ZhuTu_ZhuJi_Architecture.md

 | **Structural Validator** | Python deterministic script | — | — | Schema compliance + invariant regression |
 | **Fusion Engine** | Python deterministic script | — | — | AST merge + dependency graph propagation |

 **On temperature differentiation:** The Blueprint Architect needs divergent coverage of blind spots (0.7); the Quality Inspector needs convergent precise judgment (0.3).
-Same model, different parameters — this embodies the principle of "identical model, differentiated role" as a means of cognitive separation.
+Same model, different parameters — cognitive separation achieved through configuration, not model switching.

-**On the Programmer using Sonnet 4.6:** Although the Programmer's task is deterministic (temperature=0.1, strict contract adherence), code quality is the upstream of the entire pipeline.
-Structural defects in output are amplified during inspection, increasing total token consumption.
-Sonnet 4.6's superior semantic understanding and contract adherence reduces downstream repair costs.
+**On the Static Diagnostician using Sonnet 4.6 with extended thinking:** Concurrency safety, memory leaks, and race conditions require multi-step derivation but not cross-domain synthesis.
+Sonnet 4.6 with extended thinking is sufficient for this class of structured reasoning, and shares the same prompt contract format as all other pipeline nodes — eliminating the cross-provider format adaptation layer that DeepSeek R1 required.

 ### 5.2 Overall Pipeline Architecture